 We recommend using the Xodo PDF Reader & Editer app from the Google Play Store.
 Unfortunately there are not a lot of options for PDF annotation apps for Android devices, but Xodo is definitely the best.
 GoodNotes does plan on offering the App cross platform for Android and MS Tablet devices, but have not announced an eta at this time.

 Our digital planner will work on most pdf annotation apps.
-However, we highly recommend GoodNotes 5 as it is feature packed with the best digital planning tools.
-Also, we don’t provide support or instructions for use on any other app than GoodNotes 5.
+However, we highly recommend GoodNotes 5 as it is feature packed with the best digital planning tools and our planner works perfectly with it.
+Also, we only provide support or instructions for use on iPad with GoodNotes or Samsung with Xodo.

 Section 2: General Usage